nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

    1. Prerequisites: List all active employees using the `c-active-list` command.
 Multiple employees in the list.

    1. Test case: `c-delete 1`<br>
-      Expected: First employee is deleted from the active employee directory.
+      Expected: First employee is deleted from the active Employee Directory.
 Details of the deleted employee shown in the status message.
 Timestamp in the status bar is updated.

    1. Test case: `c-delete 0`<br>
       Expected: No employee is deleted.
 Error details shown in the status message.
 Status bar remains the same.

-   1. Other incorrect delete commands to try: `c-delete`, `c-delete x`, `...` (where x is larger than the employee directory's size)<br>
+   1. Other incorrect delete commands to try: `c-delete`, `c-delete x`, `...` (where x is larger than the Employee Directory's size)<br>
       Expected: Similar to previous.

 1. _{ more test cases …​ }_